 On December 20, 2012, we and the Godfreys, including the Estate of Nancy Jane Godfrey, entered into a Settlement Agreement and Mutual General Release (the "Godfrey Settlement Agreement"), pursuant to which we resolved all disputes, including claims asserted by us and counterclaims asserted against us in the action.
-Pursuant to the terms of the Godfrey Settlement Agreement, we paid the Godfreys \$2.1 million in December 2012 and we agreed to make four additional annual payments of \$100,000 due in December of each of the next four years.
-Each annual payment in the amount of \$100,000 accrues interest at the per annum rate of 3.25%.
-The annual installment of \$107,000, \$110,000 and \$113,000, inclusive of accrued interest, were paid in December 2015, 2014 and 2013, respectively.
-Under the Godfrey Settlement Agreement, the Godfreys assigned, transferred and conveyed to us all of their right, title, and interest in U.S. Trademark Registration No. 1,838,542 for the trademark Cold-EEZE®, among other intellectual property associated with such trademark.
-At December 31, 2015, other current liabilities include \$100,000, for the remaining annual installment payment due in Fiscal 2016
+Pursuant to the terms of the Godfrey Settlement Agreement, we paid the Godfreys \$2.1 million in December 2012 and we paid four additional annual payments of \$100,000 due each December of Fiscal 2013, 2014, 2015 and 2016.
+Each annual payment in the amount of \$100,000 accrued interest at the per annum rate of 3.25%.
+The annual installment of \$103,000, \$107,000 and \$110,000, inclusive of accrued interest, were paid in Fiscal 2016, 2015 and 2014, respectively.
+The Fiscal 2016 installment was the final required payment under the Godfrey Settlement Agreement.
+At December 31, 2015, other current liabilities include \$100,000 related to the Godfrey Settlement Agreement.
+Under the Godfrey Settlement Agreement, the Godfreys assigned, transferred and conveyed to us all of their right, title, and interest in U.S. Trademark Registration No. 1,838,542 for the trademark Cold-EEZE[®], among other intellectual property associated with such trademark.